► Facelift in 2019 for Toyota’s rakish crossover

 ► Styling tweaks and multimedia upgrades

-► Plus a new, more powerful 2.0 hybrid powertrain
+► Plus more power for 2.0 hybrid powertrain

 The Toyota C-HR signalled Toyota’s… well, not rebirth, as such, but certainly the company’s renewed focus on making regular cars that were more than just appliances.
 We've seen the much-improved Corolla and RAV4 since then, as well as the highly commendable Yaris this year in both standard and GR forms.
-It’s fair to say that a little of the sparkle from the GT86 and Supra is making its way into more ordinary Toyotas nowadays.
+It’s fair to say that a little of the sparkle from the GT86 and Supra is making its way into more ordinary Toyotas nowadays - the former is due to be replaced as well.

 Such is the C-HR’s success that for its facelift in 2019, Toyota chose to make barely any changes – simply tweaking the car based on customer feedback.

 So what’s actually changed?

 On the outside, it’s business as usual as far as facelifts go.
 New LED lights front and rear (including fashionable scrolling indicators), a bigger grille/bumper situation up front, some new colours and contrasting roof options.
-Simple.
+That's it.

 Best hybrids and plug-ins 2020